tether/Workflow/README.md

 - Update your post-mortem report with the answers to the above questions.

-- Present about this feature to a group of people outside of your team.
+- Present your post-mortem to a group of people outside of your team in order to spread knowledge and get feedback :rainbow:.